We provide professional support in Liver Cancer Surgery

 stereotactic radiotherapy (radiosurgery) may be useful in killing cancer cells

 by focusing radiation beams precisely on the tumor.
+In some cases, radiosurgery may remove the requirement

+for traditional surgery.
 However, patient selection is

 a very important issue for radiosurgery.